element-plus/element-plus/website/docs/en-US/quickstart.md

 ### Import Element Plus

-You can import Element Plus entirely, or just import what you need.
+You can import ElementPlus entirely, or just import what you need.
 Let's start with fully import.

 #### Fully import